KRShanto/diesel-ease/README.md

 # Diesel Ease

-A proc macro that will generate some useful of functions for database operations that uses [diesel](https://crates.io/crates/diesel).
+A proc macro that generates useful functions for database operations that uses [diesel](https://crates.io/crates/diesel).

-This crate is for those who are using [diesel](https://crates.io/crates/diesel) for database operations and want to have less boilerplate code.
+This crate is for those who are using [diesel.rs](https://crates.io/crates/diesel) for database operations and want to have less boilerplate code.

 This crate will generate functions based on your struct and fields of that struct.